singnet/dev-portal/docs/products/DecentralizedAIPlatform/SDK/PythonSDK/Documentation/config/index.md

   - `registry_contract_address` (str): The address of the Registry smart contract.
   - `signer_private_key` (str): The private key of the signer.
 Used to sign the service call.
 Equals to `private_key` by default.
+  - `lighthouse_token` (str): The Lighthouse token used to access the Lighthouse storage provider.
+Defaults to " ".
+Currently, it can't be changed.

 #### methods